phalcon-orphanage/docs/en/reference/tags.rst

 Making Select Boxes
 -------------------
 Generating select boxes (combo list) are easy, especially if you have the related data in PHP variables.The helpers destined to this task are Phalcon_Tag::select and Phalcon_Tag::selectStatic.
-The first one was specifically designed to work with  .
-Anothercould be used with PHP arrays.
+The first one was specifically designed to work with Phalcon_Model_Base.
+Another could be used with PHP arrays.

 .. code-block:: php